When Do LLMs Admit Their Mistakes? Understanding The Role Of Model Belief In Retraction: Abstract

 \section{Abstract}

-Can large language models (LLMs) admit their mistakes when they should know better?
-In this work, we study when and why LLMs choose to retract, i.e., spontaneously and immediately acknowledge their errors.
+We study the internal mechanisms that govern when LLMs choose to retract wrong answers, i.e., spontaneously and immediately acknowledge errors in their previously generated false assertions.
 Using model-specific testbeds, we find that while LLMs are capable of retraction, they do so only rarely, even when they can recognize their mistakes when asked in a separate interaction.
-We identify a reliable predictor of retraction: the model's \emph{momentary belief}, as measured by a probe on its internal states that is trained to predict correctness on external datasets unrelated to retraction.
+We identify a reliable predictor of retraction: the model's \emph{momentary belief}, as measured by a linear probe on its internal representation.
+The probe is trained to predict the correctness of answers on external datasets unrelated to retraction, then applied to settings where models should retract.
 A model retracts only when it ``believes'' its answers to be incorrect \emph{during generation}; these beliefs frequently diverge from models' parametric knowledge as measured by factoid questions.
 Steering experiments further demonstrate that model belief causally drives retraction.
-In particular, when the model believes its answer to be incorrect, this not only encourages the model to attempt further verification, but also alters attention dynamics.
-Finally, we show that supervised fine-tuning improves retraction performance by helping the model learn more accurate internal belief.
-Code and datasets are available on \url{https://github.com/ayyyq/llm-retraction}.
+In particular, when the model believes its answer to be incorrect, this not only encourages the model to attempt further verification, but also alters attention dynamics to promote retraction.
+Finally, we show that supervised fine-tuning re-uses this existing mechanism linking belief with retraction, and primarily improves retraction performance by helping the model learn more accurate internal beliefs.